-The Louisiana Vegetable Planting Guide contains just about all of the information you need to plant a home vegetable garden.
-It provides information such as what cultivars (cultivated varieties) of specific vegetables are recommended, when to plant, and how much and when to fertilize.
+The Louisiana Vegetable Planting Guide contains much of the information you need to plant a home vegetable garden, including recommended cultivars of specific vegetables, when to plant, and how much and when to fertilize.
+Additional information about growing specific vegetables is available under Individual Crops in the Vegetables section of our website.
 If you would like to plant your garden in a raised bed, also look for the Raised Beds publication, which is part of the Home Garden Series.

 The Louisiana Home Orchard publication has basic information on growing a wide variety of fruit crops, ranging from blueberries and muscadines to mayhaws and peaches.
 Like the vegetable gardening publication, it includes cultivar and fertilizer recommendations, as well as planting information.
-It also has information on training/pruning and some common pest issues.
+It also has information on training/pruning and some common disease and insect issues.

 While the Louisiana Home Orchard publication covers a wide range of fruit crops, there are resources that provide more in-depth information about several popular fruit crops.
-These include Louisiana Home Citrus Production, Home Blueberry Production in Louisiana, Growing Blackberries for Pleasure and Profit, and Figs for Commercial and Home Production in Louisiana.
-We also have a fact sheet about growing strawberries that is part of the Vegetable Gardening Tips series (accessible through this site).
+These include Louisiana Home Citrus Production, Home Blueberry Production in Louisiana, Blackberry Growing Guide, and Figs for Commercial and Home Production in Louisiana.
+We also have a fact sheet about growing strawberries in the home garden.

 The vegetable and fruit resources mentioned above are all available online or from our local offices, at no charge to you.
-The LSU AgCenter also offers Louisiana Home Fruit and Nut Production (79 pages) and Louisiana Home Vegetable Gardening (121 pages) books for $20 each.
-To order one of these, go to https://store.lsuagcenter.com/ or call 225-578-2263.
+The LSU AgCenter also offers Louisiana Home Fruit and Nut Production (79 pages) and Louisiana Home Vegetable Gardening (121 pages) books.
+To purchase one of these, go to the LSU AgCenter Online Store or call 225-578-2263.